pauldev20/calendarsync/README.md

 </div>
 <br/>

-# ?
-About This Project
+# :question: About This Project
 I started this project since I had the problem that there wasn't a publicly available (free) software that synchronized multiple calendars into one Free/Busy calendar.
 So I set out on a mission to develop such a tool.
 This tool uses multiple CalDav servers as input and copies all the busy/opaque events to one or multiple other calendars.
 The software is made to run in a Docker container on a refresh interval.

-# ✨ Features
+# :sparkles: Features
 - [X] Syncing Multiple Calendars Into Free/Busy Calendars
 - [X] Exporting Multiple Free/Busy Calendars
 - [X] Syncing Automatically On An Interval

-# 🛠️ Setup/Running
+# :hammer_and_wrench: Setup/Running
 This section describes the basic setup and running of the software.

 ```